 In addition, many people are also using the wrong materials are often abrasive and cause scratches.

-Optional – Use a Drying Aid.
+- Optional – Use Drying Aid.
 This will help lubricate the surface to avoid scratches and make drying easier.
 Read my full review of Turtle Wax’s drying aid here.

-This method of drying a car isn’t very common but is extremely simple and can be another great way to avoid scratches and water spots.
+Drying a car using air drying isn’t very common but is extremely simple and can be another great way to avoid scratches and water spots.

 Air-drying is a safe option for drying your car.
 In addition, it can get water out of cracks and crevices which can’t be done by hand-drying